gopher-fleece/gleece-docs/src/pages/gleece-article.md

 - *Repeated Boilerplate* - APIs typically require common behaviors that must be duplicated for each API consumer and call when using a "naked" HTTP client.

-### API Handling Ecosystem
+### API Source

-Similarly, for the API handling ecosystem, simply adding new routes to handle requests and implement logic isn't sufficient for a production-grade product.
-You need:
+Similarly, for the API source ecosystem, simply adding new routes to handle requests and implement logic isn't sufficient for a production-grade product.

-- *Default Validation* - Input validation should be automated and standardized
-- *RBAC Declaration* - Each route should specify required permissions, with a common handler enforcing them
-- *Documentation* - Documentation should be tightly coupled with code, automatically updating when code changes
-- *Common Behaviors* - Production requirements like auditing and reporting should be handled uniformly, not implemented repeatedly
-- *Simplicity and Unification* - Last but not least, you need a tool/library/framework that makes developers' implementation easy and straightforward.
+A real product route will require multiple common behaviors such as:

+- *Input Validation*
+- *Role Based Access Control (RBAC)*
+- *Documentation*
+- *Logs*
+- *Telemetry*

+And handling each topic individually in a route is a nightmare and error prone.

+## Requirements For The Solution

+The solution should includes

+- Documentation is always up-to-date
+- Consumers always synchronized with the source's specification
+- Adding API endpoints not require to "remember" critical actions (such as as calling validator...)
+- API changes are safe by design
+- Minimal boilerplate when adding a new API endpoint
+- Common standard to common behavior (errors are common -> common behavior for errors)
+- Easy way to control and customize the endpoints common behaviors

+In general, no surprizes, everything should be predictable.

-## Designing the Solution
+## Designing The Solution

 The key principle is simple: Write once, and let the infrastructure processes handle everything else.

-To address the API handling ecosystem, the API declaration should utilize a library or framework that provides:

-- *Specification Generation* - From the codebase without requiring extra effort from the developer.
-If it works, it is documented.
-- *RBAC Permission Specification* - As simple as possible, with an enforcement mechanism so it cannot be bypassed.
-- *Validation* - Except for edge cases, it should require nothing from the developer and be based solely on the models (class/interface) in the code.
-- *Common Error Handling* - As simple as it sounds.
-- *Expandability* - To any needed common logic (auditing, telemetry, logging, etc.)

-The solution design for the API consuming ecosystem should follow this principle: write once in the API service, generate a specification that includes the APIs and models, and distribute it during the build process to all consumers.
+From the source code generate a specification that includes the APIs and models, and distribute it during the build process to all consumers.

 Consumers receive the updated specification and use it to generate code with ready-to-use APIs and models, including common logic like authentication and telemetry.

 This approach allows developers to focus on their business logic while the framework ensures documentation remains synchronized, payloads are validated, security checks are performed, and other common logic is handled.
 The CI/CD infrastructure distributes the changes across the entire system, including external consumers.

+While numerous excellent tools exist for addressing each of these challenges, we'll share our design approach to tackle these challenges - from the theoretical desired solution to a practical REST API demonstration using our [Gleece](https://github.com/gopher-fleece/gleece) tool for the Go community.

+> Needless to say, these design principles are abstract and can be implemented using any technology stack and tools available.

-### Shaping the Solution
+### Shaping The Solution

 When shaping a solution for API tooling (and probably not only for API), it's important to distinguish between the two "users" of a tool/framework:

 - *Developers* - Those who need to implement the logic.
 For them, we want to provide the simplest experience possible.
-- *Architects* - Those responsible for shaping the service.
+- *Maintainers* - Those responsible for shaping the service.
 For them, we want to give the maximum ability to extend and customize the tool's behavior to meet their needs.

 In many cases, it can be the same person, but it's still a different role, and it's important to address both properly.